michaldziuba03/purly/README.md

 Scalable and distrubuted SaaS platform for managing your brand links.
 Under active development.
 Primary goal of this project is to create sample that **does more** than just simple CRUD.

 > Frontend is still in very early stage of development.
+It lacks proper error handling and will receive major upgrade when core features will be done.

 ![links-page](https://github.com/michaldziuba03/purly/assets/43048524/f93af5b3-e843-4f91-a561-e1d72a277cc8)